Measuring Health Preference

-To compare the value of one treatment with another, outcome measure that works across different health states is needed.
+To compare the value of one treatment with another, an outcome measure that works across different health states is needed.
 This rules out disease-specific quality of life measures as they only reflect a specific disease or illness.

 In addition, the outcome measure must also work as a measure of preference.
 Preference measures not only measure health status, but also measure how the individual values their current health state.
 The valuation of the current health state usually covers the spectrum from full health to death.

-To date, the quality adjusted life year (QALY) model is the preferred metric for estimating the health effects (Gold et al., 1996).
+To date, the quality adjusted life year (QALY) model is the preferred metric for estimating health effects (Gold et al., 1996; Neumann et al., 2016).
 QALYs are estimated by multiplying each life year gained with an intervention by a quality-weighting factor that reflects the individual's quality of life in the health state for that year.
 Utilities, measured on a scale from zero (death) to one (perfect health), can be used as quality-weighting factors.
 Values worse than zero are possible for states considered worse than death.
 Neumann et al., 2016 for details.

 There are different ways to derive quality weights.
 The easiest is to use published reports and league tables.
 Besides Medline, a great resource for this is the Tufts Cost-Effectiveness Analysis Registry.